-- 4.148 Following the oral examination, the examiners shall submit a joint report and recommendation relating to the award of the degree; - 4.149 Where they are not in agreement, submit separate reports and recommendations to the Chairperson for the attention of the Doctoral College Board; - 4.150 The decision as to whether to accept the reports and recommendations of the examiners of a research degree candidate and to forward those recommendations concerning the award of the degree of MRes, MPhil, DProf, DBA, EngD or PhD, as appropriate, to the Senate shall rest with the Chair of the Doctoral College Board.

-- 4.151 All formal communications by the examiners at each stage of the assessment and examination process must be sent to the Doctoral College. - 4.152 The joint recommendation made by the examiners submitted following the oral examination should provide sufficiently detailed comments on the scope and quality of the programme of supervised research undertaken by the candidate to enable the Doctoral College Board to satisfy itself of the basis of the recommendations (see Regulation 4.142).
+- 4.143 Following the oral examination, the examiners shall submit a joint report and recommendation relating to the award of the degree to the Chairperson for the attention of the Chair of the Doctoral College Board within two weeks of the Viva. - 4.144 Where they are not in agreement, submit separate reports and recommendations to the Chairperson for the attention of the Chair of the Doctoral College Board. - 4.145 The decision as to whether to accept the reports and recommendations of the examiners of a research degree candidate and to forward those recommendations concerning the award of the degree of MRes, MPhil, DProf, DBA, EngD or PhD, as appropriate, to the Senate shall rest with the Chair of the Doctoral College Board. - 4.146 All formal communications by the examiners at each stage of the assessment and examination process must be sent to the Doctoral College. - 4.147 The joint recommendation made by the examiners submitted following the oral examination should provide sufficiently detailed comments on the scope and quality of the programme of supervised research undertaken by the candidate to enable the Doctoral College Board to satisfy itself of the basis of the recommendations (see Regulation 4.137).

-Assessment for an MRes by Thesis only
+Assessment for an MRes

-4.153 Exceptionally examiners for the award of the degree of MRes may recommend that assessment is by thesis only.
-(See Regulation 4.116).
-The nominated internal examiner shall inform the University of the recommendation not to hold a viva and the reasons for this recommendation.
-Following approval of the recommendation by the Chair of the Doctoral College Board, the procedures outlined in Regulations 4.139-4.147 shall apply.
+4.148 Exceptionally and where MRes/PhD transfer does not apply, examiners for the award of the degree of MRes may recommend that a viva or oral examination is held.
+(See Regulation 4.111).
+The nominated internal examiner shall inform the University of the recommendation to hold a viva and the reasons for this recommendation.
+Following approval of the recommendation by the Chair of the Doctoral College Board, the procedures outlined in Regulations 4.134-4.142 shall apply.